osamja/my-personal-website/docs/backlog.md

     - Add linkedin section to professional page
     - Import a timeline react component
     - SPIKE: Unit testing
-    - Add gallery page for personal website highlighting tech stack used
-    - Background should have a gradient dark gray.
-Light source with color fading both ways

     - Add travel video to each place